cornelcroi/edge-atlas/posts/application-security/mitigating-owasp-top-10-risks.md

 ---
 title: 'Addressing OWASP Top 10 risks'
 metaDesc: 'The OWASP Top 10 is a standard awareness document for developers and web application security.
-It represents a broad consensus about the most critical security risks to web applications.
 AWS provides companies with tools and guidance to build applications that address OWASP Top 10 risks.'
 socialImage: static-assets/thumbnail-edge.png
 ---
 ## Overview